pwed/public_transport_victoria/info.md

+# Public Transport Victoria

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

 The `public transport victoria` sensor platform uses the [Public Transport Victoria (PTV)](http://www.bom.gov.au) as a source for forecast meteorological data.
 This is an updated version of a fork from bremor/bom_forecast

 ## Manual Installation

 To add Public Transport Victoria to your installation, create this folder structure in your /config directory:

 - “custom_components/public_transport_victoria”.

 Then, drop the following files into that folder:

 - \_\_init__.py
 - manifest.json
 - sensor.py

 ## HACS Support

-You will need to add this repository manually to HACS, repository URL is https://github.com/bremor/public_transport_victoria
+You will need to add this repository manually to HACS, repository URL is [this](https://github.com/bremor/public_transport_victoria)

 ## Prerequisites

 ### Developer ID and API Key

-Please follow the instructions on http://ptv.vic.gov.au/ptv-timetable-api/ for obtaining a Developer ID and API Key.
+Please follow the instructions on [PTV API](http://ptv.vic.gov.au/ptv-timetable-api/) for obtaining a Developer ID and API Key.

 ## Stop Information

-Using this website, https://www.ptv.vic.gov.au/departures, select your details:
+Using this website, [Departures](https://www.ptv.vic.gov.au/departures), select your details:

 1. Mode of transport,
 2. Your line or route,
 3. Select a direction,